iansedano/creator-docs/_scratch.md

 ## Bootstrap Elements We Use
 Avoid styling pages in the editor, it makes it individual and difficult to globally adapt and keep in sync.

-Best way is to use Markdown with little extra styling.
+Best way is to use Markdown with only little extra styling.

 - jumbotron for resources? (maybe tone it down?)
 - quotes?